Sai Sanjay

-Sai Sanjay Thirugnana Sambandam, better known as Sai Sanjay (born 3 December 2002 in Salem), is a racing driver from India.
+Sai Sanjay Thirugnana Sambandam (born 3 December 2002 in Salem) is a racing driver from India.
 He currently competes in GT World Challenge Europe with CSA Racing.

 Career

 In 2022, Sanjay made his car racing debut in MRF Formula 2000, winning three races en route to the title.
 He remained in domestic competition for 2023, contesting the Indian Racing League alongside former GP2 Series race winner Jon Lancaster – in a season heavily disrupted by Cyclone Michaung, the pairing finished runner-up in the championship having scored four podiums, one of which contributed by Sanjay at the second round.

 Sanjay moved to the United Kingdom in 2024 to contest the GT4 class of the British GT Championship; he and co-driver Callum Davies managed a single class podium at Brands Hatch in their McLaren Artura.
 He stepped up to GT3 racing for 2025 in GT World Challenge Europe with CSA Racing, contesting the full season in a McLaren 720S GT3 Evo.
 He won his first Indian Racing League race in 2025 at Kari Motor Speedway.

 Sanjay studies mechatronics at the Vellore Institute of Technology in Chennai.